frconor-ebook/meditations/_posts/2025-03-06-the-anniversary-of-pope-franciss-election.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 "Jesus said to them, 'But who do you say that I am?'
 Simon Peter answered and said, 'You are the Christ, the Son of the living God.'

-"Jesus, answering, said to him, 'Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed it to you, but my Father who is in heaven.
+Jesus, answering, said to him, 'Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed it to you, but my Father who is in heaven.
 And I say to you, you are Peter, and upon this rock, I will build my church, and the gates of hell shall not prevail against it.
 I will give to you the keys of the kingdom of heaven.
-Whatever you bind on earth, it will be bound in heaven, and whatever you loose upon earth, it shall be loosed in heaven" (Matt.
+Whatever you bind on earth, it will be bound in heaven, and whatever you loose upon earth, it shall be loosed in heaven'" (Matt.
 16:15-19).

 Our Lord initially takes a type of opinion poll: "Who do people say that I am?"
 And He gets all sorts of answers: "Some say John the Baptist, others Elijah, others Jeremiah..."
 (Matt.
 16:14).